 - Lawyers for Palestinian Human Rights

 - Western Circuit

-Saoirse has a thriving family practice, regularly appearing in a wide range of public and private child matters including those heard under the jurisdiction of the High Court.
-Saoirse has experience with cases involving serious allegations of non-accidental injuries to children, sexual abuse, domestic abuse, drug and/or alcohol dependence, neglect, mental health issues, abduction and deprivation of liberty in every stage of care, supervision, placement and adoption orders from urgent application to final hearing.
-She frequently represents the Local Authority, parents, children, interveners and is compassionate in dealing with clients with vulnerabilities, learning disabilities and capacity issues.
+Saoirse now specialises in child and public law.
+Saoirse has a thriving practice, regularly appearing in a wide range of public child matters including those heard in the High Court.
+Saoirse has experience with cases involving serious allegations of non-accidental injuries to babies and children, sexual abuse, domestic abuse, drug and/or alcohol misuse, neglect, mental health issues and abduction in every stage of care proceedings from urgent application to final hearing.
+She represents local authorities, parents, children and interveners and is compassionate in dealing with clients with vulnerabilities, learning disabilities and capacity issues.

 Saoirse frequently appears in cases involving deprivation of liberty for children and young people, in addition to health care and welfare cases in the Court of Protection.
 Saoirse accepts instructions to act on behalf of local authorities, families, the Official Solicitor and NHS Trusts.

 Prior to joining the Bar, Saoirse worked as a financial market analyst in the city, managing the US Equities desk.